airbnb/javascript/README.md

       1. _Code architecture_ (Is there a better/more intelligent way to handle the use case at hand?)
       1. _Code fidelity_ (Will the code crash in real life situations?
 Are all possible cases handled?)
       1. _Code quality_ (Is the code well tested, meaningful, and DRY?)
-  1. __The codebase gets easier to read and navigate for team members.__
+  1. __The code base gets easier to read and navigate for team members.__
   1. __Written standards (as opposed to implicit, word-to-mouth standards) allow newcomers to get up to speed faster by knowing how to write proper code from day one.__

-In summary, code standards make developpers happier.
+In summary, code standards make developers happier.
 Embrace them.

 <h2 id="table-of-contents">Table of Contents</h2>